 Stakeholders were asked to suggest projects for the IRWMP that would apply the water management strategies and meet the IRWMP goals.
-Projects were solicited beginning in late June, 2012 and continuing until September.
+Projects were solicited beginning in late June 2012 and continuing until September.
 The full list of projects is included in Appendix C of the IRWMP.
-Seventythree (73) projects were collected, reviewed, and ranked by a Technical Review Team of eight individuals; each assigned various scores based on their expertise.
+Seventy-three (73) projects were collected, reviewed, and ranked by a Technical Review Team of eight individuals; each assigned various scores based on their expertise.
 The GWMA adopted the project review criteria used to evaluate and rank projects as required by the DWR IRWMP Guidelines.
 The ranking criteria included project feasibility, environmental justice, climate change, DAC effects, and integration.
 Reviews also evaluated how well the project addressed goals of the plan, state preferences and State priorities, cost effectiveness, timeliness, and regional benefits.

-Fifteen of the 22 members of GWMA submitted project ideas for the IRWMP.
-The projects generally span the geographical extent of the Gateway Region and project types were generally well distributed, but the predominate project type was water quality.
+Fifteen of the 25 members of GWMA submitted project ideas for the IRWMP.
+The projects generally span the geographical extent of the Gateway Region.
+Project types were varied, but the predominate project type was water quality.
 The final project ranking can be found in Appendix C of the IRWMP.